-A boy and his mother visit the zoo with a picnic lunch for both themselves and the animals.
+In the book Lunchtime at the Zoo the reader follows a boy and his mother as they visit the zoo with a picnic lunch for both themselves and the animals.
 However they are not allowed to feed the animals.
 Word Study – High-frequency words: No, at, said, the, – Punctuation: full stops, exclamation mark, commas, quotation marks, capital letters, – Phonics and phonemic awareness: – – Z ,z – Zoo, zebras, zookeeper, – – L, l – Lunchtime, lions, – – plurals – bears, elephants, giraffes, lions, monkeys, parrots, zebras, – compound words – zookeeper, lunchtime.
 Skills and Strategies Reading Lunchtime at the Zoo will reinforce the following objectives and give the children the opportunity to: – discuss new words contained within the story, – emphasise left-to-right movement to reinforce directionality, – locate information, – select information from the story for a specific purpose.
-Materials- copies of words and punctuation for this book from page 127, – copies of BLM, markers, pencils, – plastic zoo animals, picnic basket, food, paper.
-For more information please see our Lesson Plan.
+Materials- copies of BLM, markers, pencils, – plastic zoo animals, picnic basket, food, paper.

 Themes covered in this book are: Food, Animals Birds and Insects, Leisure and Recreation